prolincur/three-kml-loader/README.md

 # three-kml-loader

 **three-kml-loader** is a cross platform [GeoJSON](https://www.rfc-editor.org/rfc/rfc7946.html) file loader for THREE.js.
-It takes URL of a GeoJSON file or object of GeoJSON data as an input and returns THREE.js Object3D entities.
-This library works out of the box with cross platform react-native and react-three-fibre as well.
+It takes URL of a KML file as an input and returns THREE.js Object3D entities.
+This library works out of the box with cross platform react-native and react-three-fiber as well.

 #### Install
 ```